guildxyz/guild-sdk/README.md

-await guild.create(walletAddress, signerFunction, createGuildParams); // Create a guild with specific params - check the example below await guild.update(guildId, walletAddress, signerFunction, updateGuildParams); // Update a guild with the given params await guild.delete(guildId, walletAddress, signerFunction); // Remove a guild by ID
+await guild.create(walletAddress, signerFunction, createGuildParams); // Create a guild with specific params - check the example below await guild.update(guildId, walletAddress, signerFunction, updateGuildParams); // Update a guild with the given params await guild.delete(guildId, walletAddress, signerFunction); // Remove a guild by ID await guild.join(guildId, walletAddress, signerFunction); // Enables to join a user to the accessible roles in a Guild

 await role.get(roleId); // Get Role by ID await role.create(walletAddress, signerFunction, createRoleParams); // Create a role for an existing Guild await role.update(roleId, walletAddress, signerFunction, updateRoleParams); // Update a role with the given params await role.delete(roleId, walletAddress, signerFunction); // Remove a role by ID

-await user.join(guildId, walletAddress, signerFunction); // Enables to join a user to the accessible roles in a Guild await user.getMemberships(userAddress); // Returns every Guild and Role of a given user
+await user.getMemberships(userAddress); // Returns every Guild and Role of a given user
 ```